-Head to Castel Sant’Angelo, near Vatican City, to start your last day in Rome.
+First, head to Castel Sant’Angelo to start day 3 in Rome.

-Next, head south to Trastevere, spend the afternoon roaming the streets, get a drink, and grab some lunch.
-Trastevere is a beautiful area to walk around or find a cafe to relax.
+Trastevere is the perfect area to spend the afternoon roaming the streets, getting a drink, and grabbing some lunch.
+It’s such a beautiful area, so take your time or find a cafe to relax.
 You’ll see many college students walking around, especially if you stay till the evening.

 You can view a walking map of the day-by-day sights using this Google Map.

 Let’s build on our 3-day itinerary with more attractions.